-The scale and nature of any physical intervention at The Federation of EBSD Schools 'must be proportionate to both the behaviour of the individual to be controlled and the nature of the harm they might cause'.
+The scale and nature of any physical intervention at The Endeavour Federation 'must be proportionate to both the behaviour of the individual to be controlled and the nature of the harm they might cause'.
 (DfES/DOH Guidance for Restrictive Physical Interventions, July 2002).

-This policy does more than simply outline the use of physical intervention at The Federation of EBSD Schools.
+This policy does more than simply outline the use of physical intervention at The Endeavour Federation.
 It aims to provide a transparent overview of how we use physical contact to both care for and, where appropriate control our pupils.
 Working within the philosophy of 'Every Child Matters' with a particular focus in relation to the strands of 'staying safe' and 'enjoying and achieving', our Care and Control policy describes the acceptable physical interaction between staff and pupils on a daily basis.
 Based on the principles of moving from least intrusive to more restrictive holding we have divided interaction into three definable areas.